Almeida935/Dogs-of-war-option-2-script-roblox-/README.md

             end
         end

-        -- Se você se esconder atrás de parede/objeto ou alvo morrer, solta M2/M1 if not validTarget or not IsAlive(myChar) or not IsAlive(CurrentTarget) or not headVis then if m2down then
+        -- Se alvo morrer ou não estiver visível, solta M2/M1 if not validTarget or not IsAlive(myChar) or not IsAlive(CurrentTarget) or (not headVis and not bodyVis) then if m2down then
                 m2down = false
                 VirtualInputManager:SendMouseButtonEvent(0, 0, 1, false, game, 0)